Vaginal birth after caesarean (VBAC) | 5 things you should know

 VBAC is not suitable for every expectant mother

 Before opting for VBAC, you need to assess if it is the right option for you.
 Some risks can make it an unviable birthing option.
-There are several factors which decide if you are an ideal candidate for VBAC.
+There are several factors that decide if you are an ideal candidate for VBAC.
 These include:

 The type of uterine incision used for your previous C-section